-This house was built ca. 1898 by Greensboro’s most prolific builder of the 1890s and early 1900s, John Straiton.
-It is one of the most imposing Queen Anne style dwellings in the county.
-The three-story corner tower with an onion-shaped dome dominates the 2 1/2 story house.
-The porch, complete with a conical-roofed gazebo, wraps around the front and east side of the house.
+This house was built circa 1898 by Greensboro’s most prolific builder of the 1890s and early 1900s, John Straiton.
+It is one of the most imposing Queen Anne-style dwellings in the county.
+The three-story corner tower with an onion-shaped dome dominates the 2 1/2-story house.
+The porch, complete with a conical-roofed gazebo, wraps around the front and east sides of the house.

-This house is a contributing property to the Greensboro Historic District that’s listed on the National Register of Historic Places (NRHP).
-It is located at 1804 Main Street in Greensboro (GPS coordinates 32.70445,-87.599386).
+This house is a contributing property to the Greensboro Historic District that’s listed on the National Register of Historic Places.
+It is located at 1804 Main Street in Greensboro (32.70445,-87.599386 – Google Maps).

 This is a private residence – drive by only.